uqlibrary/technology-training/R/RStudio_intro.md

 ### demo

-A real life example to use R for linear models and anova demo(graphics)
+A real life example to use R graphics demo(graphics)

 # Close Rproject